-Definition: An information system's critical infrastructure is composed of hardware and software assets that are so important to the organization that the loss of one or more components could cause a loss of business continuity.
+Definition: Digital infrastructures are interconnected by the Internet.
+An information system's critical infrastructure is composed of hardware and software assets that are so important to the organization that the loss of one or more components could cause a loss of business continuity.
 For example, the proper functioning of a gateway or main router for a computer network is vital to the smooth and continuing operations of an organization.
 Disruption can cause a loss of communication with the outside world, money, proprietary information or security.
 The nation's vital sectors include seventeen (17) critical industry sectors.

-An organization's vital infrastructure includes everything digital.
+An organization's vital infrastructure is part of the massive critical infrastructure.
 It is so importance that the critical national infrastructure of the United States is consider a matter of national security.